BUY MEXICAN CANDY IN SHOPS, MARKETS AND DULCERIAS

 Coconut appears in a variety of candies, caramelized into mounds, for cocadas, or sweetened and stuffed into candied lime and guava rinds.
 Brittles are also ubiquitous, crunchy with almonds, pine nuts, sesame seeds and pepitas (pumpkin seeds).

 Be prepared for the unusual.
 Hot chiles sometimes enliven tamarind paste.
-Outside Guanajuato's Museum of Mummies, vendors sell candies shaped like mummies and skulls.
+Outside the Museum of Mummies in Guanajuato, vendors sell candies shaped like mummies and skulls.
 You may also encounter these macabre sweets at Day of the Dead festivities, held throughout the country on November 2.

-Ironically, in the country which gave the world chocolate, chocolate bars and candies, as we know them, are rare.
+Chocolate bars and candies, as we know them, are rare in the country which gave the world chocolate.
 Most Mexicans consume chocolate as a hot drink or in dishes like mole poblano (chicken in a sauce with dozens of ingredients, including chocolate).
 Occasionally, you'll find thick patties of chocolate, ground with almonds and sugar, and scented with cinnamon and vanilla.

 Every Mexican has a sweet tooth.
 So will every visitor, after sampling delectable Mexican treats.
 It's impossible to try all candies on any single trip to Mexico, so every visit will be a delicious voyage of discovery.